cormullion/juliamonomaster/website/index.md

 [^nottheonlyone]: &nbsp; “not the only one” Matthew Butterick says [“hell no”](https://practicaltypography.com/ligatures-in-programming-fonts-hell-no.html) to them.
 He also uses the phrase “well-intentioned amateur ligaturists” which isn’t a label I want to have.
 But more seriously, he says: “my main concern is typography that faces other human beings.
 So if you’re preparing your code for others to read — whether on screen or on paper — skip the ligatures.”
 I don’t quite agree with Fira Code’s developer that they save your brain some milliseconds of recognition time; I find I have to double-check a combination to remember what it represents, or how many characters have been replaced.
 But your mileage might vary.

 [^width]: &nbsp; “alternate glyphs” Note that the substitute glyphs occupy the same width as the source glyphs they’re replacing.
-While you could in theory use one of the thousands of Unicode arrows, such as →, as a replacement for the ‘stabby lambda’ (~~~<span class="code_ss_off">-></span>~~~), these are the width of a single character,and so you’d be changing the width of your string/line whenever you made the substitution.
+While you could in theory use one of the thousands of Unicode arrows, such as →, as a replacement for the ‘stabby lambda’ (~~~<span class="code_ss_off">-></span>~~~), these are the width of a single character, and so you’d be changing the width of your string/line whenever you made the substitution.

-[^typographypanel]: &nbsp; “Typography panel” These vary widely in their abilities and functions: the MacOS Terminal app’s Typography panel is comprehensive but I’m not convinced that all the buttons are wired up yet...
+[^typographypanel]: &nbsp; “Typography panel” These vary widely in their abilities and functions: the MacOS Terminal app’s Typography panel is comprehensive, but I’m not convinced that all the buttons are wired up yet...

 [^terminal]: &nbsp; “terminals again” Writers of terminal apps usually have their own ideas about how fonts and type should be managed and displayed.
 I haven’t yet found one that did everything that I wanted it to and nothing I didn’t expect it to: [wezterm](https://wezfurlong.org/wezterm/) is about the best, although configuring the macOS Terminal is a bit easier, and [iTerm](https://iterm2.com) for macOS is also a reasonable alternative.
 In the world of fonts, nothing is 100% correct, which can be frustrating.
-You can track some of the issues and discussions on github and elsewhere: here’s a [VS Code](https://github.com/microsoft/vscode/issues/34103) issue; here are the [Alacritty terminal developers](https://github.com/alacritty/alacritty/issues/50) working on it; here is the [iTerm documentation](https://iterm2.com/documentation-fonts.html) talking about performance.
+You can track some of the issues and discussions on GitHub and elsewhere: here’s a [VS Code](https://github.com/microsoft/vscode/issues/34103) issue; here are the [Alacritty terminal developers](https://github.com/alacritty/alacritty/issues/50) working on it; here is the [iTerm documentation](https://iterm2.com/documentation-fonts.html) talking about performance.

 ~~~
 <center></center>